kr8dolly/CI-configuration/README.md

 Go to http://gitlab.local.
 Clone https://github.com/godotengine/godot.git.
 Create .gitlab-ci.ymlfile in the root of the project.
+Set maximum artifact size in an Admin Area.
 Register GitLab Runner using following command: docker-compose exec gitlab-runner gitlab-runner register